COS 333 Project: Final Submission Information

 access to a working version of your system so we can test it.

 If your system involves a special device like a smartphone, you will

 have to schedule times when TAs and instructors can play with your

 system.
 We will arrange blocks of times when the

 TAs will be available to experiment with your systems.

 - a link to your ongoing web site

-    - a link to the code you wrote so we can see what you actually did
+- access to your Github repository so we can see what you actually did

 - a report on how things worked out and what you learned